My goal is to enable developers to write, at scale, trustworthy software that satisfies high-level security requirements.

 My research is on language-based security.
 I build foundations for computer security by advancing and applying techniques and tools from programming-language theory and formal methods, such as program analysis and program transformation.

-I am an Assistant Professor at the IT University of Copenhagen (ITU).
+I am an Associate Professor at the IT University of Copenhagen (ITU).
 I am a member of the Center for Information Security and Trust (CISAT) , as well as the Programming, Logic and Semantics (PLS) and Software Quality Research (SQUARE) groups.